 The earliest known map of the area was drawn in 1776 by a Spanish cartographer named Bernardo de Miera y Pacheco.
 Chaco Canyon had already been abandoned for more than 500 years by then.
 I would imagine those early Spanish explorers were surprised to stumble on something as large and magnificent as Chaco must have looked back then.

 Today, most folks begin their visit to Chaco Culture National Historical Park at the Visitor Center (museum, theater, information desk, gift shop, bookstore, restrooms).
-From the Visitor Center, there's a 9-mile paved loop road that accesses the parking areas for six major sites in the valley (Hungo Pavi, Una Vida, Pueblo del Arroyo, Pueblo Bonito, Casa Rinconada and Chetro Ketl).
+From the Visitor Center, there's a 9-mile paved loop road that accesses the parking areas for six major sites in the valley: Hungo Pavi, Una Vida, Pueblo del Arroyo, Pueblo Bonito, Casa Rinconada and Chetro Ketl.
 There are well-marked self-guided trails from each parking area to and through each set of ruins.
+There are also several trails that lead along the canyon walls and offer close-up views of petroglyphs and other rock art.
 There are also four marked backcountry trails that access some of the more remote sites and features, including stairways, petroglyphs, ancient roads and spectacular valley overlooks.
 The trails are open from sunrise to sunset but you'll need a free backcountry permit before going hiking there.
 Camping is not allowed in the back country: camping is allowed only at Gallo Campground.